Pitchstep/web/README.md

 # SiFT 2

 ### Latest update
-SiFT 2.0.1 - Minor change.
+SiFT 2.1.2 - Few bugfixes.

 ### Some info
 Sith14Fun is a cool website where you can read stuff about things.
+Always running the latest version of SiFT. ;)

-# SiFT 2 Pro
+# SiFT Pro

 ### Latest update
-SiFT Pro 2.2 - Bugfixes.
+SiFT Pro 1.0 - Just got released!

-### There is currently 0 users that has access to SiFT 2 Pro!
+### Get access to SiFT Pro by going to https://sift.sith14.fun/pro!

 ### Copyright © 2022 Sithynator - All rights reserved.